MANAGING THE HUMAN RESOURCE

 When she employs a coaching style of leadership, the supervisor continues to direct and closely monitor task accomplishment, but she also explains decisions, solicits suggestions, and supports progress.
 Thus, the coaching leadership style involves both some direction and some support on the part of the supervisor.

 When utilizing the coaching style the supervisor engages in two-way communication by asking for suggestions and getting input from the workers, recognizing that the workers frequently have good ideas.
-This style involves listening to people, and providing encouragement and support for their efforts, and then facilitating their involvement in and decision making.
+This style involves listening to people, and providing encouragement and support for their efforts, and then facilitating their involvement in problem solving and decision making.
 However, in the end it is the supervisor who makes the decision and who provides the directive with regard to what is to be done.

 For workers who have some amount of experience and who demonstrate reasonable competence at performing a set of tasks, a coaching leadership style might be indicated.
 Additionally, for workers who have progressed from needing a directive style, and who have indicated that they wish to continue to grow and advance, a coaching leadership style on the part of the supervisor might provide the next step in their evolution and growth.